COVID-19 update for applicants & students

 However, if new students do not wish to begin their courses online, they may also defer their start date to the next Fall Intake 2022 at no charge.
 New students must start in the fall; they cannot start in the spring.

 Events for Prospective Students

-BI can guarantee the start of the fall semester 2020, with virtual teaching options for NEW students, who cannot begin their studies on campus on time due to COVID-19 travel restrictions or visa delays.
+If the pandemic will continue, we can guarantee the start of the Fall Semester 2021, with virtual teaching options for NEW students, who cannot begin their studies on campus on time due to COVID-19 travel restrictions or visa delays.
 Those NEW students can start their studies online from their home countries and then continue their studies on campus, as soon as they can travel to Germany.
 Generally, we expect to end online teaching and continue with on campus teaching at the earliest possible date, thus students are expected to be in Berlin long before their graduation, therefore we do not expect any impact on post study opportunities.